w5xd/Mfj998Rt-mods/ReadMe.md

 wrong orientation.
 The header pins go into the board from the same side the SMDs are mounted, and the <i>short</i> header pins solder into the board.
-The bottom side of the board, then, has nothing on it, and the short pints of the headers protruding.
+The bottom side of the board, then, has nothing on it, and the short pins of the headers protruding.
  Here are step by step pictures.
 Use a jig of some sort to keep the headers at right angles to the PCB.
 I started with the ones for the PIC position.
 <p align='center'><img width='50%' src='construction-02.jpg' alt='construction-02.jpg'/></p>
 Check the PCB and header pin orientation.
 This is your last chance.
 Solder the PIC headers.